 The following Directors of Ipswich Borough Assets Limited are members of Ipswich Borough Council: Jane Riley and Colin Kreidewolf.
-The Head of Housing & Community Services and the Head of Culture & Environment are also Directors.
-The Chief Executive was a Director until 17 January 2018.
+The Chief Executive, the Chief Operating Officer and the Heads of Housing & Community Services and Culture & Environment are also Directors.

-As at 31 March 2018, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2019, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.

 Ipswich Borough Assets Limited has an accounting period ending 31 March each year.

-The Council has no commitment to meet accumulated deficits or losses of Ipswich Borough Assets Limited.
+The Council has no commitment to meet accumulated deficits or losses of Ipswich Borough Assets.

-Copies of the published accounts of Ipswich Borough Assets Limited for the period ended Date of year end can be obtained from Ipswich Borough Assets Limited, Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE.
+Copies of the published accounts of Ipswich Borough Assets Limited for the period ended 31 March 2019 can be obtained from Ipswich Borough Assets Limited, Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE.

 The summarised group financial consolidated statements presented below show how the financial position of the Council is affected by its interest in Ipswich Borough Assets Limited.
-The main effect of this consolidation has been to decrease the Council's revenue reserves by £594k, representing the Council's share of Ipswich Borough Assets shareholders' funds.
+The main effect of this consolidation has been to increase the Council's revenue reserves by £8.203m, representing the Council's share of Ipswich Borough Assets shareholders' funds.